colenockolds/COE332-Homework/homework02/README.md

 #runs a unit test to make sure the the number of arms, legs, and tails on the child animal are whole numbers

 Running in a Container:

+docker run --rm -it colenockolds/homework02:1.0 /bin/bash
+#enters a container for the dockerfile

+cd /home
+#enters home directory

+generate_animals.py filename.json
+#generates a list of 20 random hybrid animals in a file called animals.json

+read_animals.py filename.json
+#prints two parent animals and runs a breeding fuction that combines the two animals traits to create a new child animal